What is Impact Investing?

 What does “impact” mean?

-“Impact” is a positive improvement accrued in the social or environmental aspects of an investment.
-Impact is an added value in the social or environmental performance of an investment.
+“Impact” is an improvement accrued in the social or environmental aspects of an investment.
+The impact is an added value in an investment’s social or environmental performance.

 For detailed information on impact investing, please visit https://etkiyap.org/en/